coreui/coreui/docs/content/forms/chip-input.md

 The CoreUI **Bootstrap Chip Input component** lets users enter multiple values as chips inside a single field.
 Use it as a tag input, multi-value selector, or token field for skills, categories, email recipients, and more.
 The chip input component supports keyboard-friendly entry, chip removal, and optional selection for bulk actions.

 - Type values and press `Enter` (or a separator) to create chips.
-- Chips can be dismissible and selectable.
+- Chips can be removable and selectable.
 - The input stays inline and grows as you type.
 - Full form integration via a hidden input with configurable `name`.